wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## RED Metrics

-The Wavefront service derives RED metrics from the spans that are sent from the instrumented application.
+Operations for Applications derives RED metrics from the spans that are sent from the instrumented application.
 We automatically aggregate and display RED metrics for different levels of detail with no additional configuration or instrumentation on your part.

 RED metrics are key indicators of the health of your services, and you can use them to help you discover problem traces.
 RED metrics are measures of: